xaratustrah/iqtools/docs/index.md

 ## Acknowledgements

-Many thanks to @tfoerst3r for providing help with the project structure and licensing issues and to @@carlkl for helping with creating a static Windows version of the GUI.
+Many thanks to @tfoerst3r for providing help with the project structure and licensing issues and to @carlkl for helping with creating a static Windows version of the GUI.